erdagnese/NextGenNEPA/README.md

 - CRUX taxonomy file

 ### Process
+- Get TaxIDs from NCBI for the accession numbers
+- Build file with accession and TaxID for insect
+- Build classifier with insect on cluster

 ### Output
+- (locus)_classifier.rds

 ## 3b.
 Add to classifiers
 NOTE: hopefully don't need to rebuild tree